 Upon starting at Rensselaer Polytechnic Institute, I was amazed at all the opportunities presented before me.
 From academics to organizations to social life, the prospects were overwhelming.
 I remember in particular, however, staring at the beautiful Center for Biotechnology and Interdisciplinary Sciences (aka Biotech).
 In this building was cutting edge research, and I hoped that I would be able to work in there by the time I was a senior.
 As fortune would have it, I was able to do so much sooner.
 Accepted into the Accelerated BS/PhD program, I began research in Biotech in my fourth semester.
 I went through four excellent rotations.
 Working in different fields of biology, I gained experience with working in different group cultures, and different research approaches.

 I ultimately settled with Swank Lab, where I now conduct muscle physiology studies using Drosophila melanogaster.
 Muscles in a fruit fly?
-Yes, even though they’re small, intact muscle fibers can be dissected from the fly and have its various properties studied.
+Yes, even though they're small, intact muscle fibers can be dissected from the fly and have its various properties studied.
 In the past I have worked on a specific mutation strain that models a human cardiomyopathy.
-More recently I developed a new protocol for photographing the flies during tethered flight.
-My new project involves the converter region of myosin.
-This elastic region is a strong candidate for determining important properties of muscle output.
+I also recently developed a new protocol for photographing the flies during tethered flight.

 My current project involves investigating the converter domain of myosin, the motor protein of muscle.
 I was awarded a Graduate Research Fellowship from the National Science Foundation to fund my research efforts.